barnabycollins/p5coursework/README.md

 Default: 100\
 Recommended range: 50-1000

 More particles looks prettier but will perform slower.
-Using a larger canvas, smaller padding or [mode](###-`mode`) 1 may require more particles to properly fill the drawing area.
+Using a larger canvas shorter particle lifespan or [mode](###-`mode`) 1 may benefit from more particles to properly fill the drawing area.

 &nbsp;